Vagina: Development

 There are conflicting views on the embryologic origin of the vagina.
 The majority view is Koff's 1933 description, which posits that the upper two-thirds of the vagina originate from the caudal part of the Müllerian duct, while the lower part of the vagina develops from the urogenital sinus.
-Other views are Bulmer's 1957's description that the vaginal epithelium derives solely from the urogenital sinus epithelium, and Witschi's 1970 research, which reexamined Koff's description and concluded that the sinovaginal bulbs are the same as the lower portions of the Wolffian ducts.
+Other views are Bulmer's 1957 description that the vaginal epithelium derives solely from the urogenital sinus epithelium, and Witschi's 1970 research, which reexamined Koff's description and concluded that the sinovaginal bulbs are the same as the lower portions of the Wolffian ducts.
 Witschi's view is supported by research by Acién et al., Bok and Drews.
 Robboy et al. reviewed Koff and Bulmer's theories, and support Bulmer's description in light of their own research.
 The debates stem from the complexity of the interrelated tissues and the absence of an animal model that matches human vaginal development.
 Because of this, study of human vaginal development is ongoing and may help resolve the conflicting data.

 Microanatomy

 The vaginal wall from the lumen outwards consists firstly of a mucosa of stratified squamous epithelium that is not keratinized, with a lamina propria (a thin layer of connective tissue) underneath it.
 Secondly, there is a layer of smooth muscle with bundles of circular fibers internal to longitudinal fibers (those that run lengthwise).
 Lastly, is an outer layer of connective tissue called the adventitia.
 Some texts list four layers by counting the two sublayers of the mucosa (epithelium and lamina propria) separately.

-The smooth muscular layer within the vagina has a weak contractive force that can create some pressure in the lumen of the vagina; much stronger contractive force, such as during childbirth, comes from muscles in the pelvic floor that are attached to the adventitia around the vagina.
+The smooth muscular layer within the vagina has a weak contractive force that can create some pressure in the lumen of the vagina.
+Much stronger contractive force, such as during childbirth, comes from muscles in the pelvic floor that are attached to the adventitia around the vagina.

 The lamina propria is rich in blood vessels and lymphatic channels.
 The muscular layer is composed of smooth muscle fibers, with an outer layer of longitudinal muscle, an inner layer of circular muscle, and oblique muscle fibers between.
 The outer layer, the adventitia, is a thin dense layer of connective tissue and it blends with loose connective tissue containing blood vessels, lymphatic vessels and nerve fibers that are between pelvic organs.
 The vaginal mucosa is absent of glands.
 It forms folds (transverse ridges or rugae), which are more prominent in the outer third of the vagina; their function is to provide the vagina with increased surface area for extension and stretching.